hlynch/Biometry2022/docs/Week-14-lab.md

 ```

 ```
 ##                     PC1       PC2        PC3
-## Useful      -0.1571361 0.7179282  0.6781500
+## Useful       0.08589313 0.4406129  0.8935785
-## Interesting -0.6425818 0.4471147 -0.6222356
+## Interesting  0.56793537 0.7152477 -0.4072716
-## Difficult    0.7499312 0.5335425 -0.3910697
+## Difficult   -0.81857913 0.5424767 -0.1888048
 ```

-PCA1 is an axis which describes papers that are Less Interesting and More Difficult, with a very small weight towards papers that are Less Useful.
-In other words, a large positive PCA1 score would be associated with an boring paper that was difficult to read.
+PCA1 is an axis which describes papers that are more Interesting and less Difficult, with a very small weight towards papers that are Useful.
+In other words, a large positive PCA1 score would be associated with an interesting paper that was easy to read.
 Note that the principal components denote an axis, but the direction is arbitrary.
-Since no direction is implied by the sign, we do not interpret this as saying that most papers were boring and difficult.
-Instead we would say that the papers largely fall along a common axis in which Interesting/Easy/Useful papers are at one end, and Boring/Difficult/Useless papers are at the other end.
+Since no direction is implied by the sign, we do not interpret this as saying that most papers were interesting and easy.
+Instead we would say that the papers largely fall along a common axis in which Interesting/Easy to read papers are at one end, and Boring/Difficult to read papers are at the other end.
+(For now I am ignoring the small influence of Useful on PCA1.)

 We can visualize this using the function 'biplot'